Why should I pursue a Doctor of Ministry degree at Asbury Seminary?

 All it takes is a little planning.
 Asbury Seminary’s Doctor of Ministry Program is shaped around pastors currently in ministry.

 - Campus Visits.
 The Doctor of Ministry Program can be completed in as few as three years.
-Campus visits include one two-week visit annually, plus a colloquium and graduation visit.
+Residencies include one two-week visit annually, plus a colloquium and graduation visit.
 In the third year of study, participants travel to a location of the cohort’s choice for an immersion learning experience.

 - A Cohort Process.
 You will engage in cohort seminars during your three years, staged as progressive learning conversations.

 - Nine Months per Course.
-Course preparation begins at home 90-120 days before campus-based residency.
+Course preparation begins at home 90-120 days before residency.
 Post-session fieldwork lasts 120 days following, making each course experience seven to nine months.
 You will receive pre-course information no less than 90 days prior to the beginning of class.

 - Classroom Plus.
-Three annual residencies occur on campus, two weeks each.
+Three annual residencies occur, which are two weeks each.

 Is housing available during my campus visit?

 Yes, our campus hotel, the Asbury Inn, and a number of apartment-style housing units are available for students during course visits.

-Students journey through the program as a group of 15-20 people who travel, study and share experiences together.
+Students journey through the program as a group of people who travel, study and share experiences together.
 During your stay with us, you will attend class, participate in site visits that reinforce classroom learning and interact with faculty, both in and out of the classroom.
-Professors participate in site visits with students, interact with students on breaks and have posted office hours in order to be easily accessible.
+Professors also participate in site visits with students.

 What if I want to start earlier than the cohort in which I’m interested?